viseo-asia/docker-enterprise-edition-demo/install_docker.md

   - `exit`
   - `vagrant reload`
   - `vagrant ssh`
+  - Confirm all is good run: `docker version`
 7. Install Docker UCP (note the version, this will require upgrading over time)

 *Note*: The install will prompt you for an Admin name and Admin Password.